eric-lu-VT/DEPRECATED-Reddit-Discord-Alert/README.md

 Public hosting coming soon...

 ## Self-Hosting Installation
-[See here](https://github.com/eric-lu-VT/Reddit-Discord-Alert/wiki) for instruction on how to self-host this bot.
+[See here](https://github.com/eric-lu-VT/Reddit-Discord-Alert/wiki) for instructions on how to self-host this bot.

 ## Roadmap
 - Add compound indexing to reduce time complexity of redditpost database search from ```O(n)``` to ```O(1)```